liamok19/Crypto-Muggles/README.md

 so that I can review the latest trends and news

 When the user navigates the time
-I am presented with the time in the header.
+I am presented with the time ticking in the header accordidng to their local time.

 When the user is presented with the market chart
 I am presented with the coin names, real-life updates of the USD price, and real-life updates of the price change percentage.